vibbio/frontend-video-components/README.md

 `url` | Contains the url of the video to play `startTime` | The start time of the video.
 Undefined if the video does not have a startTime (assumes 0) `endTime` | The end time of the video.
-Undefined if hte video does not have a endTime (assumes length of video) `timeMarkerButtonFunction` | The callback function.
-Input to the function is [startTime, currentPlayTime, endTime] and length
+Undefined if hte video does not have a endTime (assumes length of video) `onEndFunction` | The function is called when the selected time span is played

 ## Run local